robavelii/opensource-hub/README.md

 ## How it Works

-OpensourceHub leverages the GitHub API to fetch repositories based on specific queries.
+Opensource<span style="color:#067BC2;">Hub</span> leverages the GitHub API to fetch repositories based on specific queries.
 Users can scroll through a continuously loading list of projects, making it effortless to explore and find projects of interest.

 ## Usage